feltcoop/svelte-mutable-store/README.md

 Some caveats:

 - when reading values in components, the actual value is `$store.value` not just `$store`
-- you must pass store around as props and component-level vars, not the inner `.value`, so Svelte can detect changes
+- you must pass the store around as props and component-level vars, not the inner `.value`, so Svelte can detect changes
 - `mutable` swaps between two stable object references, which may cause issues in some cases, while `safeMutable` creates a new object reference on each change,